docpad-archive/documentation/core/config.html.md

 		# Specify some site properties
 		site:
-			# The production url of our website
+			# The production URL of our website
 			url: "http://website.com"

 			# The default title of our website